MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/get-started-with-ews-managed-api-client-applications.md

     email.Body = new MessageBody("This is the first email I've sent by using the EWS Managed API.");
    ```

 4. You are now ready to send your first email message by using the EWS Managed API.
 The **Send** method will call the service and submit the email message for delivery.
-Read [How to: Communicate with EWS by using the EWS Managed API](how-to-communicate-with-ews-by-using-the-ews-managed-api.md) to learn about other methods you can use to communicate with Exchange.
+Read [Communicate with EWS by using the EWS Managed API](how-to-communicate-with-ews-by-using-the-ews-managed-api.md) to learn about other methods you can use to communicate with Exchange.

    ```cs
     email.Send();